jeroen-meijer/pubspec-assist/README.md

 ### Get the latest version for your packages.

-**Pubspec Assist will get you the latest version of whatever package you are looking for** and puts it in your `pubspec.yaml` file while preserving comments and (most) empty lines and formats the file automatically.
+**Pubspec Assist will get you the latest version of whatever package you are looking for**, puts it in your `pubspec.yaml` and formats the file automatically.
 If you already have the package in your `pubspec.yaml`, Pubspec Assist automatically updates it to the latest version for you.
 Oh, and it also supports `dev_dependencies`!

 ### Never leave VS Code.